Equality, Diversity and Inclusion

 - Asking unnecessary and intrusive questions

 The Equality Act 2010 gives women and men a right to equal pay for equal work.
-The gender pay-gap report provides an annual analysis of pay and gender.
+The equal pay report provides an annual analysis of pay and the protected characteristics outlined in the Equality Act.
 The 2018 report confirms that, on balance, the University does pay men and women equally for equal work.
 The report also confirms that our gender pay gap is significantly lower than the UK and higher education sector averages.
 To view the full report and find out more, including the recommendations the University will prioritise in 2018 please see the here.

 Equality Annual Reports